-Join Gabriel Corbett for an in-depth discussion in this video Adding in fillets, part of Surfacing with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Adding in fillets, part of SOLIDWORKS: Surfacing.

 - Surface fillets operate much in the same way as…regular fillets do, with a few more options…to make them very powerful.…If I go up to my surfacing toolbar…and go over to fillets,…I can see I've got my standard different types…like I do normally,…which is constant size, variable size, face fillet,…or a full round fillet.…Now I can choose individual edges to fillet,…as well as adding in some different parameters.…So I can adjust the radius itself,…and I can also change the profile.…By default using a circular profile,…but I also have the option to use this conic row,…as well as a conic radius.…